-If you’d like to make a comment or complaint, or tell us that you’re really pleased about something, we’re here to listen and make sure the right people get to hear it.
+Use the form below if you’d like to make a comment or complaint or tell us that you’re really pleased about something, we’re here to listen and make sure the right people get to hear it.

 Why make a comment or complaint?

 You have the right to be treated fairly and with respect and to make your own choices whenever possible.
 If you are unhappy with our services, it’s important you let us know.
 You won’t ever be treated unfairly because of something you have said.

 - take everything you have to say seriously

 - help you resolve any complaints as quickly as possible

 - use what you tell us to improve our services

 - not discriminate against you in any way